Anthrax vaccine

 OTHER INFORMATION

-• Post-exposure prophylaxis: AVA given as a sole agent was not effective in one primate study.
+• Post-exposure prophylaxis: AVA was given as a sole agent and was ineffective in one primate study.
 AVA was effective if abx with activity against anthrax was given concurrently.
 The duration of post-exposure antimicrobial prophylaxis should be 60 days if used alone for PEP of unvaccinated exposed persons.

-• Approved for indication by FDA in November 2015.
+• Approved for indication by the FDA in November 2015.

 • Department of Defense has mandated some U.S. military active- and reserve-duty personnel receive pre-exposure (vaccine) prophylaxis as an adjunct to prolonged post-exposure antibiotic prophylaxis.

-• Pre-exposure vaccination of some persons deemed to be in high-risk groups should also be considered.
+• Pre-exposure vaccination of some persons in high-risk groups should also be considered.

 FORMS